kenowr/DCASE-2020-Task-1B/README.md

 Source code for the submission to DCASE 2020 Task 1B (Kenneth Ooi, Santi Peksi, Woon-Seng Gan)

 (Files have been uploaded, README is under construction)

 Getting started
 ---------------

+To train and print metrics for all models in the technical report, simply run the following line from a terminal:
+    python main.py
+To train and print metrics for only specific models, specify the model number(s) after the function call to `main.py`.
+For example, to train Model 4 followed by Model 1, enter the following:
+    python main.py 4 1
+To perform multiple runs, simply enter the model number(s) multiple times.
+For example, to train Model 2 for five runs, enter the following:
+    python main.py 2 2 2 2 2

-Run `model1.py`, `model2.py`, `model3.py`, and `model4.py` to obtain the reported results in the technical report.
+Alternatively, the individual model files `model1.py`, `model2.py`, `model3.py`, and `model4.py` can also be run to obtain the reported results in the technical report.

 The conda environment used to run the functions is given in `dcase2020task1b.yml`.
 See <a href='#system_setup'> here</a>.

 The `model1.py`, `model2.py`, `model3.py`, and `model4.py` files will auto-download the dataset from Zenodo if it has not yet been downloaded, but since the development and evaluation sets are relatively large (38.6GB and 23.1GB, downloadable from https://zenodo.org/record/3670185 and https://zenodo.org/record/3685835 respectively), you may want to use your own download manager to download the datasets before running the code in this repository.
-In that case, please place the unzipped files from Zenodo into the project repository in the following structure:
+In that case, please place the unzipped files from Zenodo into the project repository such that the following structure is matched:

     .
     ├── datasets                                                   # Dataset files from Zenodo